tinymanorg/tinyman-js-sdk/examples/README.md

 ### File/Folder Structure

-- `operation` folder includes scripts that perform operations on the pool
+- `operation` folder includes scripts that perform operations on the pool. **If you only want to see a specific operation example, you can check the files in this folder.**
 - `util` folder includes helper functions or constant variables that are used in the test scripts
 - `index.ts` includes a `main` function that runs all of the operations in order;
   1. Create an account and two assets (for testing purposes)